x-vin/covidcures/docs/src/ayurvedic.md

 With respect to **Vihaaram or lifestyle**, it is important not to be stressed, and to be religious about Yoga, Pranayama and meditation or Dhyaana.
 It is important to be peaceful and happy, which is the primary necessity for a healthy body and a strong immune system.

-**Isha Yoga and Hatha Yoga:**
+**<ins>Isha Yoga and Hatha Yoga:</ins>**
 Dr. Swapna Reddy avows the great value of Isha Hatha Yoga and Simha Kriya to maintain the health of the immune system and the respiratory system.
 Isha Simha kriya, performed regularly 3 times a day, increases lung capacity and keeps the blood oxygen levels high.
 Isha kriya, performed regularly, makes the mind peaceful and stress-free and thus promotes immune health.
 The physician has observed with her patients that even those who have not been trained in Yoga and Pranayama would benefit adequately from regular practice of these Kriyas. **Isha Kriya** assists the mind to reduce depression and anxiety and to develop detachment in life. **Simha Kriya** helps to increase lung capacity, and is seen to increase oxygen saturation in the blood (as measured with an oxymeter) by even 5 %.
-[Tutorial page and video for Isha Yoga's Simha Kriya,][84] [Isha Kriya- Free Online Guided Meditation][85]
+   - [Tutorial page and video for Isha Yoga's Simha Kriya,][84]
+   - [Isha Kriya- Free Online Guided Meditation][85]
-[Isha Kriya Instructions- English (PDF)][86]
+   - [Isha Kriya Instructions- English (PDF)][86]

-[Medicinal incense or Dhoopam:][87]
+[<ins>Medicinal incense or Dhoopam:</ins>][87]
 Also, with respect to lifestyle or Viharam, Ayurveda recommends to purefy the living environment and discourage proliferation of pathogens by fumigating the home twice daily, in the morning and evening, with Dhoopams or incenses like **Patanjali Aastha Dasanga Powder or [Aparajitha Dhooma Choornam][88], or if these are not available, [then][89] Sambrani Dhoopam or simply fumigating by placing Neem leaves on burning coal.**

-**Steam inhalation with medicinal oils:**
+**<ins>Steam inhalation with medicinal oils:</ins>**
 As a preventative measure, and especially after suspected exposure, it is recommended to use [Halin Drops][90] in steam inhalation.
 During steam inhalation, inhale through the nose and exhale through the mouth, and vice versa, alternately.
 This remedy would help to clear the virus from the nose, mouth and respiratory tract, where it is said to reside for 4-5 days before progressing to an infection.
 For those who are occupationally exposed to the pathogen, it might be a good idea to inhale steam before entering the home, by installing a steamer in the front room.

-**Oushadham:**
+**<ins>Oushadham:</ins>**
 Ayurveda and Hatha yoga place great emphasis on boosting immunity.
 There are a great variety of immunoboosters in Ayurveda, and prominent among them are Ashwagandha, Guduchi / Giloy / Amrutha, Mahasudarsana kadha / Mahasudarsana ghana vati, Mahasudarsana choornam, Guduchi satvam, Godanti bhasma etc. When these medications are used, along with the adoption of an Ayurvedic lifestyle and yogic practices (such as Isha hatha yoga and Simha kriya), the body will not succumb to Covid-19.

-**Ayurvedic medicine for prophylaxis after exposure and early treatment:**

-**For prevention, procure, measure and mix together the following medications in the given proportions into one powder:**
+**<ins>Ayurvedic medicine for prophylaxis after exposure and early treatment:</ins>** **For prevention, procure, measure and mix together the following medications in the given proportions into one powder:**

 **WARNING: This therapy should only be taken strictly under medical supervision, and are not recmomended for self-medication as overdosage of some components could lead to serious side effects.
 It is best avoided during pregnancy and in infants.
 Lactating mothers and children may follow the prescription in low doses but strictly under medical supervision.**
 1. [Mahasudarshana Choornam][91] 100 g, containing **Guduchi / Tinospora cordifolia / Giloy / Amritavalli, Kiratatikta / Swertia chirata / Nilavembu / Chiretta, Musta / Cyperus rotundus / Koari kizhangu / Muttanjga / Tunge gadde / Nut or Coco or Java grass, Neem / Azadirachta indica / Veppu, Shunthi / Zingiber officinale / Chukku / Dried [ginger][92]**
 2. [Guduchi / Giloy Satvam][93] 50 g
 3. [Godanti Bhasmam][94] 10 g, containing **Godanti patthar / Gypsum, Ghritkumari Swaras / Aloevera juice, Nimbu / lemon**

 **Take 3 g of this mixture and mix it with honey to prepare balls.
 Take 1.5 g or half the prepared quantity in the morning, and the remaining 1.5 g in the evening, 30 minutes before meals.
 Before going to bed, have Triphala Choornam.**